luman75/audiohubctl/ReadMe.txt

 Promotes you to super-user, with installation privileges.
 If you're already root, then step 3 (and step 7) is not necessary.

-4.  cp lib* /usr/local/lib
+4.  cp libftd2xx.* /usr/local/lib

 Copies the libraries to a central location.

-5.  chmod 0755 /usr/local/lib/libftd2xx.so.1.1.12
+5.  chmod 0755 /usr/local/lib/libftd2xx.so.1.3.6

 Allows non-root access to the shared object.

-6.  ln -sf /usr/local/lib/libftd2xx.so.1.1.12 /usr/local/lib/libftd2xx.so
+6.  ln -sf /usr/local/lib/libftd2xx.so.1.3.6 /usr/local/lib/libftd2xx.so

-Creates a symbolic link to the 1.1.12 version of the shared object.
+Creates a symbolic link to the 1.3.6 version of the shared object.

 7.  exit